dwisianto/github-bak2021-03/b5/b19/README.md

   - [Reproducible Retrieval](#july-13 "Reproducible Experiment") _July 13, 2019_

 # August

-## How to limit a thread execution time
+## How to limit execution time of a java thread

 _August 3, 2019_